janko/janko.io/_posts/2016-09-16-better-file-uploads-with-shrine-uploader.md

 [Transloadit], [Uploadcare], [Imgix], [GridFS] and [SQL] storage for Shrine, so take your pick :wink:

+You can also easily write your own storage, there is a [guide][creating storage] for it, and a [linter] which will automatically test if your storage is working corrrectly.

 ## Uploader

 Uploaders are subclasses of `Shrine`, and they encapsulate uploading logic for